 Developed by the National Council of State Boards of Nursing (NCSBN) to help ensure that nursing standards remain consistent across the country, the exam can be quite challenging and will require that you spend time and effort preparing for it.

 Here are additional important facts about the NCLEX-PN:

 - The exam is different within each state, and eligibility for licensure can also vary by state.

 - You are only legally allowed to work in the state in which you took the NCLEX-PN.
 If you move to a different state, you must re-take the exam in order to become legally certified within that state.

 Prior to booking the NCLEX-PN, the NCSBN advises visiting its website for additional information, including where to find the nearest testing site.

-Job prospects are expected to grow much faster than the average—25 percent in the time period between 2012 and 2022, to be exact.
+Job prospects are expected to grow much faster than average—12 percent during the time period between 2016 and 2026, to be exact.*

 The reasons for this favorable outlook are thought to stem from a few different factors:

 - A large share of the population is becoming older.
 As a whole, the elderly population requires more healthcare services since they face a higher number of injuries and illnesses.

 - On the whole, the average lifespan is increasing due to improved medical technology.
 This, in turn, increases the demand for long-term care.